The Lander Cairn Powerbank Is Shining The Way For All Other Lanterns

 Final Image: Sunrise in Bright

 All in all its a great package stuffed with a fantastic collection of stackable brushes and tools, Presets are always a handy time-saving tool to have in your bag of tricks.
-They are a tool that I don’t utilise nearly enough though especially considering the mass of work that I put out with OuterImage.
+They are a tool that I don’t utilise nearly enough though especially considering the mass of work that I put out with OuterImage

 I think like most of your tools you need to be familiar with what each one does and how it affects the final image.
 I intend to dive further into these so I know what each one does.
 Before looking through this workflow I never thought about setting brushes as presets.
 If you use Lightroom in your photo editing and are looking for a way to speed up your processing or even just a way to get some new ideas on what direction to take a photo then these are well worth having a look at.

 I went to the ORA (Outdoor Retailer Australia show) for a day to have a chat with some people and check out all the new gear that is coming to Australia over the next few months.
-I teamed up with guest blogger Jason Lorch, editor from Tyres and Soles, who wrote the words below.
+I teamed up with guest blogger Jason Lorch, the editor from Tyres and Soles, who wrote the words below.
 T&S do loads of great gear reviews on their site and I thought this was exactly their cup of tea.

 It was our first time at the ORA show and I only wish we had gone for more than one day.
 It was on from the 18th – 20th June 2017 at the Royal Hall of Industries and the Hordern Pavilion, Moore Park.

-We couldn’t shoot every product as some were pre-production and prototype models, and the exhibitors didn’t want us shooting those, which is totally understandable.
+We couldn’t shoot every product as some were pre-production and prototype models, and the exhibitors didn’t want us shooting those, which is understandable.
 We understand that you need to keep a few tricks up your sleeve in this industry.
 It’s also worth noting that this event is primarily focused on B2B, so business is key here and media although welcomed, are not the highest on the agenda for the exhibitors.
 Again, we understand and respect that.

 But rest assured, we saw a lot and you should all be getting excited about the new products heading your way.